EECS150/project_skeleton_fa21/spec/overview.md

 ## Introduction
 The goal of this project is to familiarize EECS151/251A students with the methods and tools of digital design.
 Working in a team of two, you will design and implement a 3-stage pipelined RISC-V CPU with a UART for tethering.
-You will then integrate the audio and IO components from the labs and build a small beat detection accelerator.
+You will then integrate the audio and IO components from the labs and build a simple audio synth.
 <!-- Afterwards, you will build a hardware accelerator to accelerate a small Convolutional Neural Network and do a system integration with your RISC-V CPU. -->

 Finally, you will optimize your CPU for performance (maximizing the Iron Law) and cost (FPGA resource utilization).